-1. Financial assets at fair value through profit or loss

-a.
-Trading assets

-- b.
-Financial investments designated at fair value through profit or loss - 2.
+- 1. Financial assets at fair value through profit or loss - Trading assets - Financial investments designated at fair value through profit or loss - 2.
 Financial investments held to maturity - 3.
 Loans and receivables - 4.
 Financial investments available for sale

 Financial liabilities are divided into the following categories in accordance with IAS 39: